Pope: Antipopes

 Groups sometimes form around antipopes, who claim the Pontificate without being canonically and properly elected to it.
 Traditionally, this term was reserved for claimants with a significant following of cardinals or other clergy.
 The existence of an antipope is usually due either to doctrinal controversy within the Church (heresy) or to confusion as to who is the legitimate pope at the time (schism).
 Briefly in the 15th century, three separate lines of popes claimed authenticity.
-Even Catholics do not all agree whether certain historical figures were popes or antipopes.
-Though antipope movements were significant at one time, they are now overwhelmingly minor fringe causes.

 Other uses of the title "Pope"

 In the earlier centuries of Christianity, the title "Pope", meaning "father", had been used by all bishops.
 Some popes used the term and others did not.
-Eventually, the title became associated especially with the Bishop of Rome.
+Eventually, the title became associated especially with the bishop of Rome.
 In a few cases, the term is used for other Christian clerical authorities.
 In English, Catholic priests are still addressed as "father", but the term "pope" is reserved for the head of the church hierarchy.

 In the Catholic Church

 "Black Pope" is a name that was popularly, but unofficially, given to the superior general of the Society of Jesus due to the Jesuits' importance within the Church.
-This name, based on the black colour of his cassock, was used to suggest a parallel between him and the "White Pope" (since the time of Pius V the popes dress in white) and the cardinal prefect of the Congregation for the Evangelization of Peoples (formerly called the Sacred Congregation for the Propagation of the Faith), whose red cardinal's cassock gave him the name of the "Red Pope" in view of the authority over all territories that were not considered in some way Catholic.
+This name, based on the black colour of his cassock, was used to suggest a parallel between him and the "White Pope" (since in the time of Pius V the pope dressed in white) and the cardinal prefect of the Congregation for the Evangelization of Peoples (formerly called the Sacred Congregation for the Propagation of the Faith), whose red cardinal's cassock gave him the name of the "Red Pope" in view of the authority over all territories that were not considered in some way Catholic.
 In the present time this cardinal has power over mission territories for Catholicism, essentially the Churches of Africa and Asia, but in the past his competence extended also to all lands where Protestants or Eastern Christianity was dominant.
 Some remnants of this situation remain, with the result that, for instance, New Zealand is still in the care of this Congregation.